Wadden Sea Long-term Ecosystem Research

-In the Wadden Sea, many parameters of the physical, ecological and socio-economic system are monitored by various institutions These measurement efforts were not always well aligned and the data were not always fully accessible.
-Starting in 2011, the WaLTER project has collected and evaluated the fragmented data and information to improve both the long-term monitoring programs and the accessibility of the data for the Dutch Wadden Sea.
+In the Wadden Sea, many parameters of the physical, ecological and socio-economic system are monitored by various institutions.
+These measurement efforts are not always well aligned and the data are not always fully accessible.